tsatria03/CookyCraze/docks/readme.txt

 Blackjack.
 Unlocked at rank 10.
 A card game where you bet an item of your choice and try to reach 21 without going over.

 You can bet money, cookies, auto cookies, manual cookies, or baking speed.
-When betting money, you enter the amount as a dollar value.
-Type 1 to bet $1.00, 0.50 to bet 50 cents, and so on.
+When betting money, you enter the amount as a dollar value, for example type 1 to bet $1.00 or 0.50 to bet 50 cents.
 All other items are entered as whole numbers.
 A natural 21 on your opening two cards pays out at 1.5 times your bet.
 A standard win pays double, and a tie returns your original bet.
 The dealer stands at 17 by default.

 You can draw cards manually, or enable automatic drawing in the settings.
 All payouts, sounds, messages, and bet limits are configurable in jacks.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

 Cooky flipper.
 Unlocked at rank 20.
-Flip a coin to trigger a random event that can boost or reduce your stats.
+Flip a cooky to trigger a random event that can boost or reduce your stats.

 Each flip draws from the flipper.event configuration file, which works the same way as the main event system but with its own separate event list.
 Some events are positive, and others are negative, so there is an element of risk.